-ISQM 1 includes robust requirements for the governance, leadership and culture of professional accountancy firms, and introduces a risk assessment process to focus the firm's attention on mitigating risks that may have impact on engagement quality.
-It also requires more extensive monitoring of the System of Quality Management to identify
+ISQM 1 includes robust requirements for the governance, leadership and culture of professional accountancy firms, and introduces a risk assessment

 ISQM 1 outlines an integrated and iterative approach to the System of Quality Management based on the nature and circumstances of the firm and the engagements it performs.
 It also takes into consideration the changes in the practice and the different operating models of the firms (e.g., use of technology, network and multidisciplinary firms).